 Again, there’s loads of stuff that you can track and measure with this goal type.

 Google Analytics, as unsexy and boring-ish as it sounds, is critical for tracking the most crucial metrics that can make or break a business.

-And beyond measuring the traffic coming into your site, you can also gain a helluva lot of insights about how users behave on your website.
+And beyond measuring the traffic coming into your site, you can also gain a helluva lot of insights about how users behave in your website.
 From stuff like what visitors click or don’t click.
 What they watch.
-The number of pages they visit.
-The duration they stay on your site.
+The amount of pages they visit.
+The duration they stay in your site.
 Your email sign-up rates.
 And even your sales!